Ryokichi Minobe

-Ryokichi Minobe (美濃部 亮吉, Minobe Ryōkichi) was a Japanese politician who served as Governor of Tokyo from 1967 to 1979.
-He is one of the best known socialist figures in modern Japanese history.
+Ryokichi Minobe (美濃部 亮吉, Minobe Ryōkichi) was a Japanese economist, educator, and socialist politician who served as Governor of Tokyo from 1967 to 1979.

 Early life

-Minobe was born in Tokyo.
-His father, Tatsukichi Minobe, was a noted constitutional scholar, while his mother Tamiko was the eldest daughter of mathematician, educator, and politician Dairoku Kikuchi.

-He graduated from the law faculty of Tokyo Imperial University in 1927 and lectured in the agriculture faculty from 1929 to 1932.
-In 1935, he took a faculty position at Hosei University.
+Minobe was born in Tokyo's Hongō Ward.
+His father, Tatsukichi Minobe, was a noted constitutional scholar at Tokyo Imperial University (UTokyo), while his mother Tamiko was the eldest daughter of mathematician, educator, and politician Dairoku Kikuchi, who served as the president of UTokyo.
+He was the great-great-grandson of Edo Period samurai Mitsukuri Genpo through Kikuchi.
+He graduated from the Faculty of Economics at UTokyo and lectured in the agriculture faculty at his alma mater from 1929 to 1932.
+His supervisor at the university was the Marxian Economist Hyoei Ouchi.
+Having enraged dean of the faculty Eijiro Kawai, a staunch opponent to the Marxian economics, by his uncareful remark, he had to leave his alma mater.
+He found a position at Hosei University and taught there for more than a decade.

+Minobe was arrested in 1938 due to suspicions of Communist Party ties, and spent 18 months in Sugamo Prison.
+After his release, he worked as a farmer.
 In 1945, Minobe became an editorial writer for the newspaper Mainichi Shimbun.
 He was chosen to head the Cabinet Statistics Office in 1946.
+Minobe entered the national spotlight in 1960 as the host of a program on NHK where he explained economics for general audiences.

 Governor of Tokyo

+Japan saw a wave of socialist and communist success in local elections starting in the early 1960s, when protests against the security treaties with the United States galvanized the left wing.
+In 1965, the Tokyo metropolitan government was embroiled in a major bribery scandal and a massive infestation of flies occurred due to garbage dumping at Yumenoshima, leading to a tumultuous metropolitan assembly election that resulted in the socialist wing taking control.

-In 1967, Minobe ran as the Communist and Socialist candidate for Governor of Tokyo.
+In 1967, incumbent conservative governor Ryotaro Azuma declined to run for re-election, and Minobe ran as the Communist and Socialist candidate for Governor of Tokyo.
 He defeated his two rivals, Rikkyo University president Masatoshi Matsushita (nominee of the LDP and DSP) and Shibusawa Shipping head Ken'ichi Abe (nominee of Komeito).

 Among his many policy achievements, he is best known for: